infinum/ngx-form-object/docusaurus/docs/guides/defining-relationship-form-fields.md

 sidebar_label: Defining relationship form fields
 ---

-`FormObjectBuilder` has a default behaviour for every type of form field relationship:
+When creating a form, there is a default behaviour for every type of form field relationship:

 * `Attribute` form field - `ExtendedFormControl` will be created
 * `BelongsTo` form field - `ExtendedFormControl` will be created